-Nabemono: Oden Hot-Pot Recipe using S&B Oden no Moto
+Nabemono: Oden Hot Pot Recipe using S&B Oden no Moto

-There are a variety of winter hot pot dishes called “Nabemono (鍋物)” in Japan, and during the colder months of the year, in fact, we Japanese like to eat those Nabemono to warm up the body from the inside out.
+During cold months of the year, Japanese people like to eat those dishes to warm the body from the inside.

-As I wrote about the former Yosenabe before, today I will talk about the latter, Oden.
+As I wrote about the former Yosenabe in this article before, today, I will talk about the latter, Oden.

-Oden is a Japanese hot pot dish consisting of various ingredients stewed together in a light yet dashi (umami)-rich soy-sauce-based broth, and typical ingredients include boiled eggs, round slices of Daikon radish, Ito Konnyaku, Chikuwa (tube-shaped chewy fish cake) and Hanpen (flat and soft white fish cake).
+The typical ingredient used includes boiled eggs, round slices of Daikon radish, Ito Konnyaku, Chikuwa (tube-shaped chewy fish cake), and Hanpen (flat soft white fish cake).

 Easy Oden Recipe using S&B Seasoning & Soup Mix Oden no Moto